AlfishSoftware/godot-files-vscode/README.md

 - **See inferred class and path of resource references** in inlay hints.
 You can <kbd>Ctrl</kbd>+Click them to navigate.
 You can also hover paths.
 	✳️ Paths are only shown at the end of a line (so not within arrays, but you can still hover the id to see the path in this case).
-	🔧 You can control this feature in the settings under `godotFiles.clarifyReferences` (`.class`, `.asOperator` and `.filePath`).
+	🔧 You can control this feature in the settings under `godotFiles.clarifyReferences` (`.filePath`, `.class` and `.asOperator`).
 By default, `.filePath` shows the minimal unique subpath (usually just the file name; folders are only shown to differentiate files with the same name).
 The class is not hinted where it can be inferred from the context, so in Godot 4 it won't be shown for `SubResource`, as it's already in the id (unless you set `.class` to `always`).
 	![Showcasing classes and paths as inlay hints on resource references](docs/showcase-inlay-hints-resource-refs.webp)

 - **See implied parentheses in packed arrays** of vectors or colors that surround items, similar to inlay hints.